mozey/solid/README.md

 ### I - Interface Segregation Principle (ISP)

 **Concept**:
-Clients should not be forced to depend on interfaces that they don't use.
+Clients should not be forced to depend on methods that they don't use.
 Instead, many specific interfaces are better than one general interface.
 This means that interfaces should be small and focused on specific sets of related methods.

 **Benefits**:
 - Reduces dependencies and coupling between classes.